 Tasmanian Institute of Learning and Teaching (TILT) welcomes expressions of interest from prospective Australian and international students, with opportunities for full-time or part-time study towards a Doctor of Philosophy (PhD).

 Graduates of our Doctor of Philosophy (Learning and Teaching) program make a significant original contribution to knowledge in the field of higher or further education.
 They apply a substantial body of knowledge to research, investigate and develop new knowledge in the field of higher education, which has significant implications for scholarship and professional practice.

 The University of Tasmania offers a range of exciting research opportunities and we seek to provide quality supervision and a supportive and stimulating research culture for all candidates.

-PhD candidates can chose to develop their own research project or apply for one of our available PhD projects.
+PhD candidates can chose to develop their own research project or apply for a PhD project, when available.